drteeth/elixir-es-cqrs/slides.md

 ???

+# Here is a rough idea of what the code might look like for this last example

+It's important to note that:
-* This database is logically or physically separate from the command store.
+* The database here is logically or physically separate from the command store.
-* Single threaded - you are free to do normal read/write SQL stuff here.
+* You are free to do normal read/write SQL stuff here.
-* This is the big win here - You can really run with this idea - more later

 Questions about projections?